Toqozz/toqozz.github.io/_posts/2018-06-28-unity-painless-inventory.markdown

 ---
 layout: post
-title: "Making a painless inventory system with scriptable objects in Unity"
+title: "Making a Painless Inventory System with Scriptable Objects in Unity"
 date: 2018-06-28
 categories:
 ---

-# Making a painless inventory system with scriptable objects in Unity
 Something that might surprise you is that there is actually a lack of content on making easy to use inventory systems in Unity.

 When I say easy to use, I mean: